-Blow-out Rule: any team behind by 17 points or more in the second half can request to receive the kick-off after they score.
-Head Coach of a team trailing by 17 points or more in second half is also entitled to request other team pull any or all of its starting offensive backfield.
+Blow-out Rule: any team behind by 17 points or more in the second half can request to receive the ball at the 35 yard line kick-off after they score.
+Head Coach of a team trailing by 17 points or more in the second half is also entitled to request other team pull any or all of its starting offensive backfield.
 There is no running clock in the GMMYFL unless requested by a coach and mutually agreed upon by both coaches.

 Time-outs & Charged Conferences: 3 time-outs permitted each half (Federation Rule 3-5-1).
 Unused time-outs in the first half cannot be used in the second half.